Check for non-urgent, community resources. They may be faster and save you a hospital visit.

 the telephone number of the person who can be contacted in case of emergency, and who can pick you up when you are ready to leave the hospital, if necessary

-Hôpital Montfort is not responsible for any damage, loss or theft of personal belongings.
-Please do not bring any valuable objects or money with you.
+Montfort is not responsible for the loss, damage or theft of your personal belongings.
+It is therefore important that you do not bring any valuables or large sums of money with you during your visit.

 During your visit